-But we can and must do even better.
+We can and must do even better.

-VI.
+IV.
 Often Overlooked

 At any moment during daylight, about 660,000 drivers in the U.S. are using an electronic device.
 A total of 421,000 people in a recent year were injured in crashes involving a distracted driver.
 Thousands died.23 And the problem continues to get worse.

-- Cent Disease Control Prev.
+- CDC.
 License Plate Impoundment.

 - NHTSA.
 Evaluation Of Vehicle Impoundment.